 When Is Pentecost 2026 and Why Does the Date of Pentecost Change Every Year?

 Pentecost in 2026 will be observed on Sunday, May 24.
 Many people ask why the date of Pentecost changes each year and how it is determined.
-The answer is directly connected to Easter.
+The answer is directly connected to Easter, which is explained in Why Does the Date of Easter Change Every Year?

 Pentecost always occurs fifty days after Easter Sunday.
 This is why its date changes every year.
 Since Easter itself does not have a fixed date and is based on the lunar calendar, Pentecost also moves each year.